cvc5/ethos/user_manual.md

   - If `t1` is a hexadecimal value, return the string value corresponding to the result of printing `t1`.
 This will use lowercase letters for digits greater than `9`.
   - If `t1` is a decimal value, return the string value corresponding to the result of printing `t1` as a rational.

-The Ethos eagerly evaluates ground applications of computational operators.
+Ethos eagerly evaluates ground applications of computational operators.
 In other words, the term `(eo::add 1 1)` is syntactically equivalent in all contexts to `2`.

 Currently, apart from applications of `eo::ite`, all terms are evaluated bottom-up.
 This means that e.g. in the evaluation of `(eo::or A B)`, both `A` and `B` are always evaluated even if `A` evaluates to `true`.

-The Ethos supports extensions of `eo::and, eo::or, eo::xor, eo::add, eo::mul, eo::concat` to an arbitrary number of arguments `>=2`.
+Ethos supports extensions of `eo::and, eo::or, eo::xor, eo::add, eo::mul, eo::concat` to an arbitrary number of arguments `>=2`.

 ### Computation Examples